About the Degree

 Plan of Study and Requirements

-A student typically will first complete two and one-half years of work (five semesters, 59-63credit hours) primarily in the School of Divinity.
 This dual degree is designed to be completed in seven semesters.
-The final two semesters will be completed in the bioethics program but with some electives taken in the School of Divinity.
-Shared courses will be dual degree appropriate, selected from a list of courses agreed upon by the School of Divinity and the bioethics program.
+A student typically will first complete two and one-half years of work primarily in the School of Divinity.
+The final two semesters will be completed in the bioethics program but with some electives taken in the School of Divinity as needed.

 • 26 credit hours in the Bioethics program.

-• 4 additional elective credit hours to be chosen by the student from either program.
+• 4 additional elective credit hours from either program.

-Every student in the dual program will be assigned a faculty advisor from each school with whom they are expected to meet regularly throughout the duration of the program.
+Every student in the dual degree program will be assigned a faculty adviser from each school with whom they are expected to meet regularly throughout the duration of the program.

 Accreditation Information